 IRS Announces Penalty and Tax Free Path to Renouncing US Citizenship For Accidental Americans

-Accidental Americans are foreigners who are born with the right to American citizenship but never take it up.
-This may mean that they were born and always lived abroad but they have at least one American parent, or that they were born in the US to foreign parents who were only in the States temporarily.
+Accidental Americans are foreigners who were born with the right to American citizenship but never take it up.
+This may mean that they were born and always lived abroad but have at least one American parent, or that they were born in the US to foreign parents who were only in the States temporarily.

 Because the US has a citizenship-based taxation system, all American citizens, including people with the right to US citizenship, are required to file US taxes every year, reporting their worldwide income, wherever in the world they live.
 This includes US expats as well as Accidental Americans.

-The IRS has now launched a possible solution though, allowing Accidental Americans to renounce their US citizenship without paying any back taxes or penalties, or requiring a US SSN or ITIN.
+The IRS has launched a possible solution though, allowing Accidental Americans to renounce their US citizenship without paying any back taxes or penalties, nor requiring a US SSN or ITIN.
 This way they will be able to avoid the threat of their bank (and investment) accounts being closed, and be free from the US tax system permanently.

 “The Relief Procedures for Certain Former Citizens apply only to individuals who have not filed U.S. tax returns as U.S. citizens or residents, owe a limited amount of back taxes to the United States and have net assets of less than $2 million.” – the IRS

-The new program is called Relief Procedures for Certain Former Citizens, and it allows qualifying Americans who have renounced US citizenship since 2010, or who intend to renounce US citizenship, but who haven’t been filing US tax returns, to become compliant and set the matter to rest without paying any back taxes or penalties.
+The new program is called Relief Procedures for Certain Former Citizens, and it allows qualifying Americans who have renounced US citizenship since 2010, or who intend to renounce US citizenship but haven’t been filing US tax returns, to become compliant and set the matter to rest without paying any back taxes or penalties.

 To qualify for the Relief Procedures for Certain Former Citizens program, a person must: